OlegWock/surek/README.md

 surek deploy <stack name from config>
 ```

-This will deploy stack.
+This will deploy the stack.
 What happens under the hood is:

-1. If using GitHub, Surek will pull latest version into temporary folder.
+1. If using GitHub, Surek will pull the latest version into a temporary folder.
-2. Surek will copy all files from stack folder (folder where `surek.stack.yml` is stored) into temporary folder (overwriting files and merging folders).
-If you need to overwrite or add any files to stack pulled from GitHub repo, this is the way.
+2. Surek will copy all files from the stack folder (the folder where `surek.stack.yml` is stored) into a temporary folder (overwriting files and merging folders).
+If you need to overwrite or add any files to the stack pulled from the GitHub repo, this is the way.
-3. Surek will read compose file (by path specified in stack config), transform it by adding containers to network, updating volume configuration, etc., and save as `docker-compose.surek.yml`.
+3. Surek will read the compose file (by path specified in stack config), transform it by adding containers to the network, updating volume configuration, etc., and save it as `docker-compose.surek.yml`.
 4. Docker Compose will be used to deploy the stack.

 To stop stack: